kinshuk4/daily-coding-problem-solutions/prob501_550/README.md

 For example, given [6, 1, 3, 3, 3, 6, 6], return 1.
 Given [13, 19, 13, 13], return 19.

 Do this in O(N) time and O(1) space.

+550 (Hard)

+This problem was asked by Jane Street.

+Suppose you are given a table of currency exchange rates, represented as a 2D array.
+Determine whether there is a possible arbitrage: that is, whether there is some sequence of trades you can make, starting with some amount A of any currency, so that you can end up with some amount greater than A of that currency.

+There are no transaction costs and you can trade fractional quantities.